microsoft/AttackSurfaceAnalyzer/README.md

 # Attack Surface Analyzer

-## Version 2.1

-Attack Surface Analyzer was first released for the general audience starting in version 2.0 (see [Release\v2.0](https://github.com/Microsoft/AttackSurfaceAnalyzer/tree/release/v2.0)).
-The master branch tracks continuing development and is inappropriate for production use.
+## Getting Attack Surface Analyzer
 To obtain the latest official release, click [here](https://github.com/Microsoft/AttackSurfaceAnalyzer/releases/latest).

+## Note on Version
+The current version of Attack Surface Analyzer is 2.0 (see [Release\v2.0](https://github.com/Microsoft/AttackSurfaceAnalyzer/tree/release/v2.0)).
+You are currently viewing the master branch, which tracks continuing development and is not recommended for production use.

 ## Overview